czheo/czheo.github.io/_posts/2023-02-11-humbled-by-fork.md

 As another experiment, if you add `fflush(stdout);` after each `printf(...);`, the output file will have 6 lines just like printing directly in the terminal.

-Imagining what other data that we can accidently copy during fork that we may be fully unaware of, I'm so humbled now.
+Imagining what other data that we can accidently copy during fork that we are fully unaware of and the side effects they can possibly cause, I'm so humbled now.